Nawfay/homelab/Readme.md

 # Auto-Homelab Deployment

-An auto deployment script to deploy docker compose file onto a server with minimal effort.
+An auto deployment script to deploy docker services onto a server with minimal effort.

 #### Current Services:
 - JellyFin (8096)